OpenBB-finance/OpenBB/website/content/platform/development/index.md

 - OBBject
   - Extending the OBBject class itself.

 The extensions within the OpenBB GitHub repository are maintained by the OpenBB Team.
-We welcome contributions, and anyone is also able to publish their own OpenBB extension to PyPI.
+We welcome contributions, and anyone is also able to publish their own OpenBB extension to PyPI, or elsewhere.
 If you do, please name the package beginning with, "openbb-".
 We love seeing what you build!